SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "We have always... had enough time"

-- "People believe whatever they want to believe.Some things they do not see,simply because they do not wish to look.
+- "People believe whatever they want to believe.
+Some things they do not see,simply because they do not wish to look.

 - "To endure hardship you must prepare for hardship"